18F/guides/content/ux-guide/research/accessibility.md

 Here are some ways to support people with disabilities during the research process:

-- **Offer accommodations throughout the process.** We have suggested language in the [screener questions](https://airtable.com/appkBrEBVTMd9M5VC/pagxzSXmHxmvl7u8O?SlYml=allRecords&JVZOB=recyNUVODFwrEr7EZ) and [consent form](https://guides.18f.gov/ux-guide/research/do/#getting-informed-consent) templates.
-Check in with participants at the beginning of the session to see if they need anything or if there’s anything you should know before you get started.
+- **Offer accommodations throughout the process.** Check in with participants at the beginning of the session to see if they need anything or if there’s anything you should know before you get started.
 This gives them a chance to talk about what’s going on for them and add anything they’ve been thinking about.

 - **Provide materials in accessible formats.** Avoid using inaccessible formats such as [PDFs or images](https://www.section508.gov/create/) without HTML or plain text alternatives.
 Ensure participants can access the consent form, compensation instructions, and any prototypes or testing materials in their preferred format.